awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 Use these tips for naming items in Athena\.

-## Table names and table column names in Athena must be lowercase<a name="table-names-and-table-column-names-in-ate-must-be-lowercase"></a>
+## Use lower case for table names and table column names in Athena<a name="table-names-and-table-column-names-in-ate-must-be-lowercase"></a>

-If you are interacting with Apache Spark, then your table names and table column names must be lowercase\.
-Athena is case\-insensitive and turns table names and column names to lower case, but Spark requires lowercase table and column names\.

-Queries with mixedCase column names, such as `profileURI`, or upper case column names do not work\.
+Athena accepts mixed case in DDL and DML queries, but lower cases the names when it executes the query\.
+For this reason, avoid using mixed case for table or column names, and do not rely on casing alone in Athena to distinguish such names\.
+For example, if you use a DDL statement to create a column named `Castle`, the column created will be lowercased to `castle`\.
+If you then specify the column name in a DML query as `Castle` or `CASTLE`, Athena will lowercase the name for you to run the query, but display the column heading using the casing that you chose in the query\.

 ## Special characters<a name="ate-table-database-and-column-names-special-characters"></a>